 A discussion on the Mass cannot be separate from a discussion on the gift of the priesthood.
 Crowing the offering of the priesthood of believers, God’s ministerial priests make the Eucharistic sacrifice present.
 The word “priest” means one who makes sacrifice.
 Chosen from among men, he presides over the banquet of love.
-As “another Christ” his hands, voice and body become the very instruments of Christ, used to pour out, every kind of grace.
-The priest’s vocation is to be steward of all gifts which the Mass.
+As “another Christ” his hands, voice and body become the very instruments of Christ, used to pour out every kind of grace.
+The priest’s vocation is to be steward of all gifts which the Mass imparts.
 We see clearly that his actions, words, prayers and vesture have something to teach us about the gifts.

 Gold in the vesture of the priest is not belonging to the man, but to God’s presence which wraps him as a mantle.
 We think of how the prophets of old chose their successors by placing their mantle upon them.
-We think of how Christ elected and his own apostles and remember that every priest is enrolled in the apostolic ministry or preaching the Gospel to every nation.
+We think of how Christ elected his own apostles and remember that every priest is enrolled in the apostolic ministry of preaching the Gospel to every nation.

 The oil of a priest configures him especially to Christ.
 The outpouring of the Holy Spirit burns a brilliant seal upon his soul.
 It is the oil of gladness, of Our Savior’s eternal priesthood.
 He goes to the wellspring of Christ’s own life and draws out the Eucharist from which we all drink.
 He gives us the sacrament that heals, atones and saves.
 During the elevation of the host and chalice, let us imagine that oil is being poured out over the people, cleansing us, strengthening us, making us new.